-The two decoding strategies in this paper base on a lexicon organized as a pronunciation prefix tree (PPT), where the search tree is traversed in a time synchronous way.
+The two decoding strategies treated in this paper base on a lexicon organized as a pronunciation prefix tree (PPT), where the search tree is traversed in a time synchronous way.
 A simple PPT is shown in figure 1.
 At each time frame, the active roots, nodes and leafs are expanded into their children and then pruned.
+When reaching the end of a PPT (the leafs) it becomes necessary to extend the search to the following word candidates.
+This can be done either by creating a copy of the tree or by re-entering the tree and keeping track of the word history.